kokiebisu/vaquita/README.md

 vaquita is a project developed for personal use that enables downloading music from YouTube and importing it to Apple Music as an album with metadata included.

-The creator does not take any responsibility for its usage or any potential consequences.
-Use this software at your own risk.

 ## Getting Started

 ### Prerequisites